Reference

 ### 2015-03-09 06:38:03.000000000 EDT 3 6

-argument can be omitted in the case of a
+Note the the dim argument can be omitted in the case of a

 two-dimensional time-series as the size can be calculated with the

-lenght of the vector
+lenght of the vector.

 Accessors

-is an aggregate type and its components can be accessed with the
+zts is an aggregate type and its components can be accessed with the

 following functions: